2015 - Rani Gaidinliu Birth Centenary | Commemorative Coin

-The 6th commemorative coin for the year 2015 was released on occasion of the Birth Centenary of Rani Gaidinliu.
+The 6th commemorative coin of 2015 was released to mark the Birth Centenary of Rani Gaidinliu.

 Release Function: